 Location: State Highway 6, 127 kilometers south of Hokitika

-9 West Coast Treetop Walk
+9. West Coast Treetop Walk

 The West Coast Treetop Walk at Lake Mahinapua near Hokitika allows you to experience life in the canopy.
 A 20-meter-high steel platform traverses the native forest beside Lake Mahinapua, so you can enjoy a bird's-eye view of the rimu and kamahi tree canopy.

 Location: Lake Mahinapua, 12 kilometers south of Hokitika

-The wild and remote wilderness of the Haast district is the most southern point in the Westland region.
+The wild and remote wilderness of the Haast district is the most southern point in the West Coast region.
 From here, State Highway 6 veers inland, heading to Queenstown.
-For wilderness lovers, this piece of coastline speckled with rugged, empty beaches has a lot to offer, with opportunities to view Fiordland crested penguins at Lake Moeraki, boating trips to spot Hectors dolphins off shore, and abundant forest and wetland walks.
+For wilderness lovers, this piece of coastline is speckled with rugged, empty beaches and has a lot to offer, with opportunities to view Fiordland crested penguins at Lake Moeraki, boating trips to spot Hectors dolphins offshore, and abundant forest and wetland walks.

 Location: State Highway 6, 276 kilometers south of Hokitika

-The old mining town of Westport sits in the north of Westland, and has preserved much of its gold and coal mining heritage.
+The old mining town of Westport sits in the north of the West Coast and has preserved much of its gold and coal mining heritage.
 The Denniston Experience tour (15 kilometers north of Westport) allows you to travel down into a coal mine worked in the 1880s, while in Westport itself, there is a small museum dedicated to the local mining industry, which gave birth to the town.

 Location: State Highway 6, 101 kilometers north of Greymouth

-12 Karamea and the Heaphy Track through Kahurangi National Park
+12. The Heaphy Track through Kahurangi National Park

-The small, remote township of Karamea sits at the northern point of the Westland region.
+The small, remote township of Karamea sits at the northern point of the region.
 The town is the southern entry for New Zealand's famous Heaphy Track, a four-to-six-day trek through the Kahurangi National Park that takes you through the West Coast's native forest to the wild tussock countryside of Golden Bay in the South Island's north.

 Location: State Highway 67, 97 kilometers north of Westport

-13 The Great Coast Road
+13. The Great Coast Road

 The Great Coast Road is the more romantic name for the northern section of State Highway 6 that has been called one of the top coastal drives in the world.
 If you are going to hire a car once on your New Zealand trip, this would be the time to do it, as this incredibly scenic 101-kilometer route between Westport and Greymouth is best experienced under your own steam, stopping off for photos or for short strolls along the way.

 Location: State Highway 6

-Shantytown Heritage Park, 10 kilometers south of Greymouth, is a great stop on the way to Hokitika if you have children in tow.
+Shantytown Heritage Park, 10 kilometers south of Greymouth, is a great stop on the way to Hokitika, especially if you have children in tow.
 Set up like one of the West Coast's original gold mining settlements, the heritage park is a good place to experience the history of the region with gold-panning demonstrations (and a chance to try your hand at gold-panning), steam train rides, a functioning steam-driven sawmill, and a small theater with a hologram experience that tells the stories of the gold mining pioneers.
 There are also a series of short walking trails into the surrounding native forest.

-Address: Rutherglen Road, Paroa
+Address: 316 Rutherglen Road, Paroa

-Hokitika's renowned Wild Foods Festival takes place annually in March and is a celebration of Westland's food, including some more bizarre and unusual offerings, which have made the festival famous.
-As well as stalls offering the coast's whitebait, mussels, and plenty of meaty game; huhu grubs (the larvae of the endemic huhu beetle), grasshoppers, and snails on the menus.
+Hokitika's renowned Wildfoods Festival takes place annually in March and is a celebration of the local food, including some more bizarre and unusual offerings, which have made the festival famous.
+As well as the coast's whitebait, mussels, and plenty of meaty game, you'll also find huhu grubs (the larvae of the endemic huhu beetle), grasshoppers, and snails on the menus.